oyindonesia/external-api-docs/source/includes/_static_va_response_code.md

 ## VA Aggregator Response Codes

-These are the list of possible status codes for API VA aggregator:
+Below is the list of response codes for API VA aggregator:

 Response Code | State | Description
 ---------- | ------- | -------